pzzd/thinking-about-deep-learning/04-bayes-loop.md

 My mistake was that I assumed the coin is fair, and so I never initiated the first trial with any doubt.
 To introduce doubt you have give a probability that the coin is biased.

 We can use our first set of flips to just make up some kind of bias.
-4 heads out of 5 flips is a bias of .8.
-We use this for P(H), the evidence.
+Four heads out of 5 flips is a bias of 0.8: we use this for P(H), the evidence.

 ```
  # Flip   Equation                       Posterior calculation
  1 Heads  P(F|H) = P(H|F) * P(F) / P(H)  Posterior = 0.5 * 1 / 0.8 = 0.625
  2 Heads  P(F|H) = P(H|F) * P(F) / P(H)  Posterior = 0.5 * 0.625 / 0.8 = 0.39
- 3 Heads  P(F|H) = P(H|F) * P(F) / P(H)  Posterior = 0.5 * 1 / 0.5 = 0.5
+ 3 Heads  P(F|H) = P(H|F) * P(F) / P(H)  Posterior = 0.5 * 0.39 / 0.8 = 0.24
- 4 Tails  P(F|T) = P(T|F) * P(F) / P(T)  Posterior = 0.5 * 1 / 0.5 = 0.5
+ 4 Tails  P(F|T) = P(T|F) * P(F) / P(T)  Posterior = 0.5 * 0.24 / 0.2 = 0.6
- 5 Heads  P(F|H) = P(H|F) * P(F) / P(H)  Posterior = 0.5 * 1 / 0.5 = 0.5
+ 5 Heads  P(F|H) = P(H|F) * P(F) / P(H)  Posterior = 0.5 * 0.6 / 0.8 = 0.375
 ```

-2. I flip heads.
-Likelihood is 0.5, prior is 0.625, evidence is 0.8.
-Then:

-Posterior = 0.5 * 0.625 / 0.8 = 0.39

-The value for posterior is my new prior.

-3. I flip heads.
-Likelihood is 1/2, prior is 1, evidence is 1/2.
-Then:

-Posterior = 0.5 * .39 / 0.8 = 0.24

-The value for posterior is my new prior.

-4. I flip tails.
+On #4, I flip tails.
 Because the result is tails, we use P(T|F), which is is 0.5 (we have half a chance of tails with a fair coin).
 The prior comes from our previous posterior: 0.24.
 The evidence comes from our first set of flips: we found we got 1 tails out of 5, so P(T) is 0.2.
-Then:

-Posterior = 0.5 * 0.24 / 0.2 = 0.6

-The value for posterior is my new prior.
-And you can see the tails pushes up the probability that we have a fair coin after all.
+Tails pushes up the probability that we have a fair coin after all.

-5. I flip heads.
-Likelihood (this time P(T|H) is 0.5, prior is 0.6, evidence (this time P(H) is 0.8.
-Then:

-Posterior = 0.5 * 0.6 / 0.8 = 0.375

-The value for posterior is my new prior.

 Can I recreate the chart in 4-23 with this method?

 In this situation we have two coins: one is fair and the other has a bias of 0.2 (meaning 20% of flips will result in heads).
-The point here is to try to select one of the two coins randomly and find out which coin we picked, knowing the bias of the rigged coin: we are supposed to find P(F|H).
+The point here is to select one of the two coins randomly and find out which coin we picked, knowing the bias of the rigged coin: we are supposed to find P(F|H).

 The probability of flipping heads is the sum of probabilities of flipping heads with either coin, divided by the number of coins: `P(H) = 0.5 + 0.2 / 2 = 0.35`.
 The probability of flipping tails is figured similarly: `P(T) = 0.5 + 0.8 / 2 = 0.65`.
 I will use P(H) or P(T) for the evidence, depending on the result of the flip.

 The first prior P(F) is 0.5.
 I think this is right because we have a 50% chance of picking the fair coin.